Solana DocumentationGetting Started

 There are two ways to install the Anchor CLI and tooling:

-1. Using Anchor Version Manager (AVM) - is the recommended installation method since it simplifies updating Anchor versions in the future
+1. Anchor Version Manager (AVM) - Recommended installation method

 Install AVM with the following command: